 Their friendship is put to the test when Jen’s husband kills an innocent black boy while in pursuit of a thief and Riley is the lead reporter covering the case.

 This doozy of a book was enthralling and thought-provoking.
-I was captivated by the first chapter.
+I knew it was a perfect book for book clubs from the very first chapter.

 There are so many layers to this book that is a book about a fictional author and his book “Hell of a Book”.
 I can see why Jenna chose this book as her July 2021 pick.

 The description of this contemporary fiction does not do it justice.
 It is a powerful and poignant commentary on family, children, and the lengths that parents will go to in order to protect their black children.
-This book is haunting.
+This book is haunting and is such a fabulous book for book clubs.

 Ladies, get your book clubs geared up for Chandler Baker’s newest novel.
-It’s part mystery, part social commentary, but it’s the latter that packs a punch.
+It’s part mystery, part social commentary, but it’s the latter that packs a punch in this contemporary fiction.

 Baker examines the mental load that women carry as wives and mothers, particularly working women, and how it differs from what society expects of men.

-Murder in the desirable Dynasty Ranch neighborhood has a lawyer, and prospective buyer, Nora looking into what happened.
-With all the step ford style husbands she is meeting, she’s starting to wonder what kind of place Dynasty Ranch is after all.
+Murder in the desirable Dynasty Ranch neighborhood has lawyer and prospective buyer, Nora, looking into what happened.
+With all the Stepford-style husbands she is meeting, she’s starting to wonder what kind of place Dynasty Ranch is after all.
+This is a perfect book for book clubs, it is such a thought-provoking book.
+You will have such a great discussion about this book about motherhood.

 For more books like these, check out our list of Best Books for Book Clubs